 Categories

-The Bank of England base rate has been cut to 4.75%.
+The Bank of England base rate has been held at 4.75%.
 What's next for our mortgages?

 Written by: Sam Hodgson

 It’s clear that inflation remains a central concern for the Bank of England.
-While the Bank of England previously maintained a hawkish stance on the base rate to reduce inflation, inflation surprisingly dropped below the 2% target after the initial base rate reduction in August.
-2% yearly inflation is typically a sign of a healthy economy, so many economists predicted this 0.25% drop in a bid to get inflation back up.
+While the Bank of England previously maintained a hawkish stance on the base rate to reduce inflation, it's fluctuated over the past few months.
+2% yearly inflation is typically a sign of a healthy economy, and it is likely that a primary concern will be ensuring that inflation stays under control, particularly in the face of the new government's proposed legislation.

 Now that the bank rate is below 5%, it's likely that mortgage product rates will follow.
 It's possible that we won't see significant product rates drops initially, mainly due to the economic uncertainty presented by the recent Autumn Budget and the US Election.